Luis-Licea/luisliceatorres.com/content/posts/2024-12-07-what-I-learned-from-salsa-eddy.md

 - For any dance you learn, you must know two things:

   1. The step counts.
 You must count your steps, preferably out-loud so you are confident about every step you take.
-In salsa, every move has 6 steps that get counted as 1, 2, 3, pause, 5, 6, 7, pause.
+In salsa, every pattern has 6 steps that get counted as 1, 2, 3, pause, 5, 6, 7, pause.
-  2. The move names.
-You must know the move names so you can easily combine them and brush up the details after you forget them.
-Some move names are traditional, basic, basic turn, etc.
+  2. The pattern names.
+You must know the pattern names so you can easily combine them and brush up the details after you forget them.
+Some pattern names are traditional, basic, basic turn, etc.

-     If you know the step count and you know the move names, then all you have to do is iron out the hesitation between each step and between each move.
+     If you know the step count and you know the pattern names, then all you have to do is iron out the hesitation between each step and between each pattern.

-     Once you know the move names and you are confident doing them, you MUST be able to quickly string them together into combinations.
+     Once you know the pattern names and you are confident doing them, you MUST be able to quickly string them together into sequences.
 Any hesitation will be translated to a miss-step on the dance-floor.
-For example, if I were to ask you what combination you are planing to dance, you should be able to say "traditional, basic, basic turn, double cross body lead, counterclockwise turn, outside turn, cross-body lead, inside turn, cross-body lead, and copa" without any hesitation.
+For example, if I were to ask you what sequence you are planing to dance, you should be able to say "traditional, basic, basic turn, double cross body lead, counterclockwise turn, outside turn, cross-body lead, inside turn, cross-body lead, and copa" without any hesitation.
 If you say um, hmm, well, or ah, then that hesitation will cause you to miss your beat or to forget the next step.
-Stringing your moves into combinations is hard, but that is what it takes to be a good dancer and a good lead.
+     Stringing your patterns into sequences is hard, but that is what it takes to be a good dancer and a good lead.

 - Your feet should never stop moving, otherwise you are not dancing.
 - You footwork count must be in synch with the music, otherwise you are counting